damjanZGB/lufthansa-inspiria-strands/docs/ARCHITECTURE.md

 ## Open Questions

-- Do we need per-persona fine-tuning?
-For now, persona style stays in the UI + Supervisor prompt.
+- Persona tuning is required: Supervisor responses must follow the Paula, Gina, and Bianca blueprints stored in `docs/paula.md`, `docs/gina.md`, and `docs/bianca.md`.
-- Should Destination Scout call Amadeus APIs for events?
-Not MVP, but we can add as new tools.
+- Destination Scout relies exclusively on SearchAPI’s `google_travel_explore`; Amadeus integrations are explicitly out-of-scope.
 - How do we mirror Strands state into analytics?
 Plan: emit CloudWatch logs + push transcripts to the existing `s3escalator`.

 This document will evolve as we implement each milestone.